icaliman/d-analytics/README.md

 <analytics id="UA-XXXX-Y"/>
 ```

-<b>Note</b>: You must replace the value UA-XXXX-Y with the web property ID listed in the management interface within Google Analytics.
+<b>Note</b>: You must replace the value <b>UA-XXXX-Y</b> with the web property ID listed in the management interface within Google Analytics.